TingPing/tingping.github.io/_posts/2019-09-07-how-to-design-a-modern-status-icon.md

   > where PID is the process id of the application and ID is an arbitrary numeric unique identifier between different instances registered by the same application.

   So this bad on a few levels.
 For one it requires name ownership in the KDE namespace which I personally do not understand why.
 Flatpak blocks all ownership except for your app-id.
-  I'm not even sure a unique name is required at all.
+  I'm not even sure a well-known name is required at all.

   Secondly it requires putting your PID in the name which is a no-go for any PID namespace on Linux as they will almost always have the same values inside the sandbox.